-- key risks facing GBO, including their mitigating controls and their effectiveness; - the environment in which GBO operates; and - emerging risks and the mitigating steps taken to address them.
+- key risks facing GBO, including their mitigating controls and their effectiveness; - operational risk events and losses; - the environment in which GBO operates; and - emerging risks and the mitigating steps taken to address them.

 The framework is supported by policies and procedures and a strong corporate culture that encourages early notification of operational events or losses.
 This enables the business to learn from events or near losses and to continually enhance its framework.